Indianafox/GettingAndCleaning/README.md

 The purpose of this assignment is to demonstrate my ability to collect, work with, and clean a data set.

 The data used was obtained from the UC Irivine Machine Learning Repository and related to experiments on human activity recognition conducted on 30 volunteers .
 Each volunteer performed 6 activities (Walking, Walking_Upstairs, Walking_Downstairs, Sitting, Standing and Laying) while wearing a Samsung Galaxy smartphone on their waist.
-The subjects were divided into a Test group and a Train group.
+The subjects were divided into a Test group and a Training group.

 A full description is available from the following site: